Klaus Janson: Early life

-Klaus Janson was born in Coburg, West Germany, He emigrated to the United States in 1957, settling with his family in Connecticut, where he lived in Bridgeport from 1957 to 1972.
-When he was young, his Spider-Man collection was thrown away by his mother.
-Janson then became interested in the premiering character Daredevil, who wasn't popular among Janson's friends.
+Klaus Janson was born in Coburg, West Germany.
+He emigrated to the United States in 1957, settling with his family in Connecticut, where he lived in Bridgeport from 1957 to 1972.
+When Janson was young, his mother threw away his Spider-Man collection.
+Janson then became interested in the premiering character Daredevil, who was not popular among Janson's friends.

 Career

 After a short stint as assistant to Dick Giordano in the early 1970s, Janson's first credited comics artwork was published by Marvel Comics in Jungle Action #6 (Sept.
 1973).
 Janson came to prominence as the inker over Sal Buscema's pencils on The Defenders.
 Since then he has freelanced on most of the major titles at Marvel and DC.
 In 1975 he began a long run as inker on Daredevil, running from #124 (Aug.
 1975) to #196 (July 1983).
 With #171 the series went from bi-monthly to monthly; unable to handle the increased workload, then-writer/penciler Frank Miller began increasingly relying on Janson for the artwork, sending him looser and looser pencils beginning with #173.
 By issue #185, Miller had virtually relinquished his role as Daredevil's artist, and was providing only rough layouts for Janson to pencil, ink, and color.
 After Miller's departure, Janson drew the series by himself for four issues.

 Janson began working for DC Comics in the early 1980s and inked Gene Colan's pencils on Detective Comics and Jemm, Son of Saturn.
 Janson was one of the artists on Superman #400 (Oct.
 1984) and was one of the contributors to the DC Challenge limited series.
 His collaboration with Miller on Daredevil would soon be eclipsed by a second collaboration between them, on Batman: The Dark Knight Returns in 1986.
 Janson has frequently pencilled and inked for various Batman titles, including the first Detective Comics Annual with writer Dennis O'Neil, "Gothic" with Grant Morrison, and "Knightfall" with Doug Moench.
 In 1994, Janson drew the Batman-Spawn: War Devil intercompany crossover which was written by Moench, Chuck Dixon, and Alan Grant.
 Janson wrote a short story in the anthology miniseries Batman: Black and White #3 (August 1996).
 Janson drew part of the "Cataclysm" crossover as well.